American Raptors: History

+Major League Rugby

 In 2017, the Raptors were accepted into the professional Major League Rugby competition.
 The amateur Glendale teams were renamed the Glendale Merlins before the inaugural MLR season in 2018.
 The Raptors finished the MLR regular season in first place in 2018, but lost the Championship final to Seattle.
 In 2019, the Raptors finished the regular season in sixth place and did not play in the finals.